Devilx86/ImpostorModmenu/README.md

 - Teleport All to me
 - Teleport All to player
 - Freeze All Players positions
-- Blame Murder Crew
+- Blame Murder Crew (Make an impostor other than yourself kill the entire crew)
-- Me Murder Crew
+- Me Murder Crew (Make yourself kill the crew if you are the impostor)
-- Murder Impostors
+- Murder Impostors (Make the impostors kill themselves)

 Ship
-- Sabotage Everything
+- Sabotage Everything (Sabotages reactor, comms, lights and o2 all at once)
 - Lock All Doors
-- Sabotage Loop ( sabotages automatically when time is up)
+- Sabotage (sabotages without being the impostor if timer is up)
-- Repair loop
+- Repair (Automatically repair O2, comms and reactor)
-- Play Shield Animation
+- Play Shield Animation (Play the ship task animations to pretend to not be the impostor)
 - Play weapons Animation
 - Play Trash Animation
 - Advertise Menu